CamR504/CPE2025_Project/README.md

 ANDI (Comments)
 BEQ (Fixed opcode in the decoding section)
-SW (Comments & Fixed the order of parameters in the decoding section)
+SW (Comments & Fixed the order of parameters in the decoding section) SLT (Adjusted some comments and fixed encoding locations for Rd and Rt)

 TO DO:
-MFHI, MFLO, MULT, OR, ORI, SLT, SLTI, SW
+MFHI, MFLO, MULT, OR, ORI, SLTI